challecara/git-training/doc/setup-windows.md

     to your terminal.
 To try something more ambitious, you can run an Ubuntu container with:
  $ docker run -it ubuntu bash
-Share images, automate workflows, and more with a free Docker ID: https://hub.docker.com/
+Share images/setup-windows, automate workflows, and more with a free Docker ID: https://hub.docker.com/
 For more examples and ideas, visit: https://docs.docker.com/get-started/